| OKSH(1) | General Commands Manual | OKSH(1) |

 are used instead.
 For historical reasons, open and close braces may be

-used instead of do
+used instead of do and

-e.g. for i; { echo $i;
+done e.g. for i; { echo $i;

-.
-The exit status of a for
+}.
+The exit status of a for statement is

 the last exit status of list.
 If there are no items,